aibrahim3546/react-storybook-ts/README.md

 ### `yarn run storybook`

 Runs storybook UI documentation.
-Can preview all the available components.
+Can preview all the available components.\
+Open [http://localhost:6006/?path=/docs/example-introduction--page](http://localhost:6006/?path=/docs/example-introduction--page) to view it in the browser.

+The page will reload if you make edits.

 ### `yarn test`